What Is a Hydroponic Growing System? A Guide

 In hydroponics, you'll swap traditional soil for a soilless growing medium.
 This is what your plants' roots will anchor into for support.
 Your choice of growing media plays a big role in how much water and oxygen the roots get.
 Popular options include Rockwool, coconut coir, perlite, and clay pebbles.
 Each has unique properties for water retention and aeration, so the best one depends on your system and plants.
 For example, clay pebbles offer excellent drainage, while coco coir holds moisture a bit longer, giving you more flexibility with your watering schedule.

-Nutrients and pH Testing Kits
+Understanding Nutrients and pH Balance

 Your plants need a balanced diet to thrive.
 Hydroponic systems require special liquid nutrients formulated with all the essential elements plants would normally get from soil.
 Just as important is your water's pH level, which affects how well your plants absorb those nutrients.
 You'll need a pH testing kit to monitor the levels regularly.
 If the pH is off, your plants can experience "nutrient lockout," meaning they can't eat the food you're giving them.
 This is a common mistake for beginners, but it's easily avoided with a simple testing routine.